karimBoukai/Highway-Env-PPO-Agent/README.md

 The measured first-to-final change is positive, but the curve fluctuates and does not establish a monotonic improvement claim.

+### Interpretation of Learning Behaviour

+The training results indicate that the PPO agent successfully learned useful driving behaviours during training.
+The largest improvement occurred during the early stages, where the agent rapidly learned to maintain speed and interact more effectively with surrounding traffic.

+A reward peak was observed around 40,000 timesteps, suggesting that the agent discovered a particularly effective policy during this phase.
+Beyond this point, learning entered a stabilization stage where rewards fluctuated around a higher average value.
+Such fluctuations are expected in reinforcement learning because PPO continuously balances exploration and exploitation while interacting with stochastic traffic scenarios.

+Although the final checkpoint achieved higher rewards than the initial policy, the reward curve suggests that additional training or reward redesign may further improve convergence and policy quality.

 ### Episode Length